autay27/blogust/content/blog/little-things-in-oxford/index.md

 Of course, a tourist visiting Oxford for the day should go punting, visit colleges, wander around the Botanic Garden, and have an afternoon tea or the like.
 But here are some lesser-known little things I like to do in Central Oxford.

 A.k.a. my thank you letter to a city which, even though I spent most of my time there living under a rock, surprised me with nice moments whenever I poked my head out.
+(Slightly inspired by Winnie Lim's charming [post about visiting Hanoi](https://winnielim.org/journal/my-favourite-things-in-hanoi/), which made me think that I don't have to be a travel writer to talk about a place I like.)

 ## Attend an organ recital